- March 6, 2018

 - Categories: Lemon Law

 When you buy or lease a new vehicle under warranty, it is reasonable to expect prompt and effective dealership service for any necessary repairs.
 You spent a lot of money on the vehicle, but when you show up for service, many auto owners are surprised to discover indifference at their dealer regarding repairs under warranty.
+In cases where a defective vehicle results in an accident, it might be wise to consult with a vehicle accident lawyer to understand your rights and options.

 Many consumers are surprised at the difference at the dealership between the sales people and the service staff.
 But there is a good reason for some dealerships to give up on fixing troublesome new vehicles under warranty: state lemon laws.

 All U.S. states have a lemon law based upon protections guaranteed to consumers under the 1975 Magnuson-Moss Warranty Act.
 Lemon laws require the manufacturer to buy back or replace a car that cannot be repaired after so many attempts or days in the dealership.
 Typically that means three or four attempts to repair the same problem, or 30 days in the shop in the first year.
 But the hang up is that the ‘manufacturer’ is required to buy back or replace the auto, not the dealership.
+If you find yourself in such a situation, it’s advisable to consult with a trusted lemon law lawyer to ensure your rights are protected.

 Remember, dealerships sell the vehicles that manufacturers build.
 Dealerships are related to but are independent of auto manufacturers.
 When the dealer sells you a vehicle, they tell you that it can be serviced at the dealership under warranty.
 This usually works out fine, but not always.